chrisgrieser/nvim-tinygit/README.md

 		-- enable vim's builtin spellcheck for the commit message input field -- (configured to ignore capitalization and correctly consider camelCase) spellcheck = false,

+		-- if commit message references issue/PR, open it in the browser openReferencedIssue = false,
 	},
 	asyncOpConfirmationSound = true, -- currently macOS only issueIcons = {